DHTMLX/docs-spreadsheet/docs/work_with_cells.md

 ---
 sidebar_label: Work with cells
-title: JavaScript Spreadsheet - Work with Cells
+title: Work with Cells | DHTMLX JavaScript Spreadsheet Docs
-description: changetext
+description: You can learn about the work with cells in the documentation of the DHTMLX JavaScript Spreadsheet library.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Spreadsheet.
 ---

 # Work with cells